Gaetz/unity-training/unity-3C-Cameras/CameraCourse.md

 You will study :
 - A rotating spring arm camera in unity
 - A dead zone for the camera to follow
-- A transition between third person and first person camera, with linear interpolation
+- A transition between third person and external cinematic camera
-- Beziers curves to perform this transition
+- Transition to a first person camera

 # Orbiting camera with a spring arm